MeriDK/AstroM3/README.md

   - `Informer` for photometric data,
   - `GalSpecNet` for spectroscopic data,
   - `MetaModel` for metadata, and
-  - `AstroModel` as the combined multimodal model.
+  - `AstroM3` as the combined multimodal model.

 - **`trainer.py`**: Manages the training and evaluation processes, including logging, early stopping, and metric tracking.